aknuds1/befaco-spring-reverb/muzhack/instructions.md

 |1 |Duoled|

 ## FRONT PANEL
 Place the front panel moving a little the parts one by one if necessary until you fit them to the top.
-At this point a sharp tweezers can be helpful.
+At this point a sharp pair of tweezers can be helpful.

 Screw in the next order: Minijacks and Pots.